Best Kids Bikes: 10 Best Brands

 Pedal Angles

-Quickly and confidentially stopping a bike is essential to a child’s safety on a bike.
-The brakes on kids bikes, however, range vastly in quality and performance.
+The brakes on kids bikes range vastly in quality and performance.
 The brakes on higher-end bikes stop faster and with much less effort required by the child.
+Being able to stop your bike quickly and consistently affects both the safety and confidence of your child.

 Hand brakes vs. coaster brakes